Louisiana Exemptions for School Vaccine Requirements

 Public, Charter, Private, or Catholic - They MUST Accept Your Exemption!

 Unfortunately, many administrators are misinformed.
-Usually though, upon notifying them of the law (mention it specifically, R.S.
+Usually though, upon notifying them of the law (mention it specifically: R.S.
 17:170, read as “revised statutes seventeen one seventy”) they comply.
 If you’re met with resistance, it may help to print out the law and attach it to the exemption, though it’s not necessary.

-Here’s the text taken from the statute: Each person entering any school within the state for the first time, including elementary and secondary schools, kindergartens, colleges, universities, proprietary schools, vocational schools, and licensed day care centers. . .
+How do we know it applies to ALL schools?
+Here’s the text taken from the statuteEach person entering any school within the state for the first time, including elementary and secondary schools, kindergartens, colleges, universities, proprietary schools, vocational schools, and licensed day care centers. . .
 Chief administrators of all elementary and secondary schools, kindergartens, colleges, universities, proprietary schools, vocational schools, and licensed daycare centers whether public or private within this state. . .

-Another reference you can use is the Louisiana Department of Health website – they specifically talk about immunization exemptions for school vaccine requirements: “There is no requirement for the document to be notarized, and all requests are granted.”
+And yet another reference you can use is the Louisiana Department of Health website – they specifically talk about immunization exemptions for school vaccine requirements: “There is no requirement for the document to be notarized, and all requests are granted.”

 If once informed they still refuse to comply with the law, contact your state representative/senator (find yours here).
 Sometimes all it takes is a phone call or two.
 And of course, Health Freedom Louisiana is here to help as well!